mblarsen/arrgh/README.md

 The goal of _Arrgh_ is to provide a more uniform library for working with arrays in PHP.

-* Arrays as first objects.
+* Arrays as first parameter.
 The existing API for arrays can be very confusing.
-For some functions the input array is the first paramter on others the last.
+For some functions the input array is the first parameter on others the last.
 Moreover some functions returns a result others don't (this mostly has to do with passing of input as reference.)
 * Not a re-write but a remapping of parameters to native functions.
-E.g. `arrgh_map` movies the `$callable` as the last parameter.
+E.g. `arrgh_map` moves the `$callable` as the last parameter.
-* Comes in three flavours: functions (`arrgh_map`), static (`Arrgh::map`), objects/chainable (`$array->map()`).
+* Comes in three flavors: functions (`arrgh_map`), static (`Arrgh::map`), objects/chainable (`$array->map()`).
 * Adds missing functions like: `map_ass` (associative mapping function), collapse`, `get` (a dot-path getter), `sortBy` and more. (see [Additional functions](#additional-functions))
 * Provides aid for working with sort/compare on both PHP5 and PHP7 which treats equals differently.
 * Lets you use native function names or shorter ones in snake or camelCase.
 E.g. `$array->array_map()`, `$array->arrayMap()`, `$array->map()`.